kkita004/rshell/README.md

 * Does not currently handle input/output redirection or piping

-* Does not support escaped quotes
+* Does not support single quotes within quotes
 ```bash
 echo 'You're it!';
 error: no closing single quotation found